Key Stage 1

 Through looking at, discussing, exploring and practicing the techniques, children develop a visual perceptiveness and language with which they can explore the world around them and express their ideas and feelings.
 Art is experimental and explorative and is not just about the finished piece, but the whole creative process.

-At Earls Barton Infant School Art and Design is integrated into each curriculum theme with children exploring a range of media such as paint, clay, felt and wood.
+At Earls Barton Primary School Art and Design is integrated into each curriculum theme with children exploring a range of media such as paint, clay, felt and wood.
 They design their product using knowledge gained of the chosen medium before learning skills appropriate to the task.